Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 The pads tend to dig into your ear lobes and they will get hot/sweaty after a while.

-Not all that surprising, really.
+Not all that surprising.

 These are marketed as Circumaural (Around-Ear) and barely fit that moniker.